iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___4.1.0/report.md

 > I only have a 26inch leg so my strides are short, to get it to register as a brisk walk on this app i had to jog for the10min<br> :date: __2020-11-18 12:46:23__

 > Previous version was very good and accurate.
 Walk the same route at the same speed.
 Previous version 20 minutes brisk new version 5 minutes brisk.
 Going to uninstall.
 It is a waste of time.<br> :date: __2020-11-10 20:57:41__

-> Since I've updated a few weeks ago, it's just not logging anything.
-Just keeps giving me an annoying 'oops' message.<br> :date: __2020-11-09 21:59:28__

-> Walked very briskly for 40 minutes, and this App didn't register a single movement.
-It worked well for about two weeks.
-Very disappointed.
-Don't bother with this App.<br> :date: __2020-11-09 18:02:58__

-> Not working.. constant update ..walking speed faulty..someone has being adjusting the app parameters.. brilliant app the way it was (pre Nov 20)<br> :date: __2020-11-09 10:09:06__